shiyis/nlpwme/modules/1-phil-of-mind.md

 ### The Representational Theory of Mind vs The Classical Computational Theory of Mind

 As opposed to type-identity theory, mental states are brain states.
-Putnam proposed a different view that mental states are [_multiply realizable_](https://plato.stanford.edu/entries/multiple-realizability/): the same mental state can be realized by diverse physical systems, including not only terrestrial creatures but also hypothetical creatures..
+Putnam proposed a different view that mental states are [_multiply realizable_](https://plato.stanford.edu/entries/multiple-realizability/): the same mental state can be realized by diverse physical systems, including not only terrestrial creatures but also hypothetical creatures.
 Functionalism  therefore is tailor-made to accommodate multiple realizability.

 He stresses the importance of _probabilistic automata_, stating that mental states are the machine states of the automaton's central processor.
 However, the weakness of this thought lies in the fact that human cognition has limitations and couldn't entertain infinite amount of propositions and possibilities.
 Another important limitation with this is that _probabilistic automata_ doesn't reflect the systematicity inside these mental states.